 For many working Californians, finding time to be with a loved one when they need it most can be difficult.
-California's Paid Family Leave program was created for those moments that matter - when you are bonding with a new child or caring for a seriously ill family member.
+California's Paid Family Leave program was created for those moments that matter.
+Benefits are available to care for a seriously ill family member, to bond with a new child, or to participate in a qualifying military event.